 Click Here for tab for America by Simon & Garfunkel

 Another pretty relaxing and mellow affair that contains a good amount of folk-rock vibes.
-Taken from Simon and Garfunkel’s fourth studio album titled Bookends which was released in 1968.
-4 years later it was released once again as a B-side for another single, but after it achieved an unexpected amount of success and peaked on the charts it was then moved to the A-side.
+It appeared on Simon and Garfunkel’s fourth studio album titled Bookends, released in 1968.
+4 years later, it was re-released as a B-side for another single, but after it achieved an unexpected amount of success and peaked on the charts, it was moved to the A-side.

-Much like Piano Man, we have a strumming pattern that plays a single bass note on the A string which is held for a quarter note, which is then filled up with 4 quick 8th note strums of the rest of the chord.
+Much like Piano Man, we have a strumming pattern that plays a single bass note on the A string, which is held for a quarter note, then filled up with 4 quick 8th note strums of the rest of the chord.
 This gives us our 3 x 1/4 notes making up the bar of 3/4.
-Chord wise we’re in the key of C and will be using the progression C, C9, Am7, C, and F.
+Chord-wise, we’re in the key of C and will be using the progression C, C9, Am7, C, and F.

 Are You Lonesome Tonight by Elvis Presley